SmithRBG/E-Commerce_Back_End/README.md

 ## Notes

- Creates a database and connects it using a sequelize library as well as defining the models and relationships for each of the products, tags, and categories!
+I created a database and connected it using a sequelize library as well as defining the models and relationships for each of the products, tags, and categories!
 Uses express in combination with sequelize to define the routes needed to update, view, create, and delete each of the items.